maniaclab/afmetrics_collector/README.md

 Afmetrics_collector can be run as users other than **root**.
 If you wish to do this, make sure the ownership/permissions of the `/var/log/afmetrics` directory is such that the desired user can write to it

-A full example using all of the obfuscation and a local debug running as user 'nobody' might look something like this:
+A full example using all of the obfuscation and a local debug running as user 'nobody', along with a group filter might look something like this:

-`su -s /bin/bash -c '(/usr/local/bin/afmetrics_collector -d -vv -sbj --host -t "<token>" -o -O "<domain>" -c "<cluster>" -z "<salt>") 2>&1' nobody`
+`su -s /bin/bash -c '(/usr/local/bin/afmetrics_collector -d -vv -sbj --host -t "<token>" -o -O "<domain>" -c "<cluster>" -z "<salt>" -g "<group>") 2>&1' nobody`

 The associated cron `/etc/cron.d/afmetrics.cron` running all of the above in non-debug mode may looks like this: